Sofia Börjesson: Employment

 After her doctoral studies, she worked as Senior Researcher in the FENIX Research Programme.
 This program, which began in 1997 and ended in 2006, was a national research program offering an Executive Ph.D. programme.
-It was run by a collaboration between Chalmers University and the Stockholm School of Economics along with four partner firms: AstraZeneca, Ericcson, Telia and Volvo Cars.
+It was run by a collaboration between Chalmers University and the Stockholm School of Economics along with four partner firms: AstraZeneca, Ericsson, Telia and Volvo Cars.
 FENIX aimed to build bridges between academia and industry through collaborative research in the field of management research.
-When the programme ended, Sofia was recruited to be Director for CBI (Center for Business Innovation, 2007-2016).
+When the programme ended, Sofia was recruited to be Director for CBI (Center for Business Innovation, 2007–2016).
 CBI was a research center within the subject of Innovation Management; here, big and small firms addressed their innovation challenges, again with a collaborative research approach.

 Since 1999 she has held various managerial positions at Chalmers, e.g. Vice Dean at the Department of Technology Management and Economics and Head of Divisions of first Project Management, followed by Innovation Management and recently Head of Division of Innovation and R&D Management, together for more than 15 years.
 In her years affiliated to academy, she has mainly conducted collaborative research where questions address companies' change and development with focus on management of innovation work.
 Through the years, she has acquired strong and extensive experience in research supervision and leadership with both industrial and academic stakeholders.
 She currently teaches in the Department's Ph.D.
 School and in courses in the masters programme Management and Economics of Innovation (MEI).